In our age of free and easy information, there is far more bullsh*t than useful advice.

 So what can a beginner trader do?

-Unfortunately, there is no easy solution to this trend.
+Unfortunately, there is no easy solution.
 The amount of bullsh*t online has grown to epic proportions.

 On the other hand, the good news is that the rewards of good trading will get proportionately larger.
 The harder it is to develop a skill, the more valuable that skill becomes.

-As much as possible, prioritise learning from people who do, not people who talk.
+- Prioritise learning from people who do, not people who talk,

 The curse of modernity is that we are increasingly populated by a class of people who are better at explaining than understanding, or better at explaining than doing. – Nassim Taleb